March 16 – 19, 2026

 In-Person ONLY Session

 The nuanced role of residential directors has few peers with the same level of responsibility.
-Access the collective expertise of skilled residential directors as we elevate this pivotal position.
+Access the collective expertise of skilled residential directors to create a community of practice and support.

 In-Person ONLY Session